The Lotter surname is derived from a medieval given name of uncertain origins.

 Early History of the Lotter family

-Another 284 words (20 lines of text) covering the years 1455 and 1487 are included under the topic Early Lotter History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lotter research.
+Another 99 words (7 lines of text) covering the years 1455 and 1487 are included under the topic Early Lotter History in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Benjamin Lothrop, who settled in Boston in 1634; Peter Lot, who came to New York, NY in 1652; John Lotte, who settled in Virginia sometime between 1663 and 1679.